nstohler/BoardGames/README.md

 ## TODO

+- Add hint system
+  - hints cost attempts
+  - "no duplicates in code" / "at least one duplicate"
+  - "green is not in the code"

+- Add difficult levels
+  - Easy: no duplicate colors allowed
+  - Normal: duplicates allowed
+  - Hard (?):
+    - more colors
+    - longer code
+    - less attemps

 - Create main game logic, independent of representation
   - use unit test to verify it works
   - no output (maybe add logging later)